validatedpatterns/docs/_posts/2022-12-01-multicluster-devsecops.md

 While these pipelines are included in the pattern, the pattern also implements  the use of [Pipelines-as-Code](https://cloud.redhat.com/blog/create-developer-joy-with-new-pipelines-as-code-feature-on-openshift) feature where the pipeline can be part of the application code repository. *"This allows developers to ship their CI/CD pipelines within the same git repository as their application, making it easier to keep both of them in sync in terms of release updates."*

-## Highlight: Using the CI Pipeline to secure the supply chain
+## Highlight: Using the CI Pipeline to provide supply chain security

 This pattern includes some other technologies in the development CI pipeline, including cosign, a SIGSTORE project, implemented with [Tekton Chains](https://next.redhat.com/project/tekton-chains/).
 [Cosign](https://docs.sigstore.dev/cosign/overview/) supports container signing, verification, and storage in an OCI registry.
 It enables consumers to sign their pipeline resources and images and share the attestation files providing downstream consumers assurances that they are consuming a trusted artifact.